CharonTom/CharonTom/README.md

 - 📫 You can reach me at **charon.s.tom@gmail.com**

-- 🫱🏼‍🫲🏽 I'am looking to collaborate
+- 🫱🏼‍🫲🏽 I'm open to collaboration opportunities.

 ## 👉 My Technos